A newsletter for B2B writers and marketers

 You can see all the previous issues here: www.thatwhitepaperguy.com/newsletters/

-And if you have any comments or questions about white papers, please send them to [email protected] and I’ll do my best to answer… maybe in my next article!
+And if you have any questions on white papers, please send them to [email protected].
+I’ll do my best to answer… maybe in my next article!

 That White Paper Guy